 - A source of vegetables: Green and leafy, salads, broccoli, asparagus, and use your real food chart and find some of your favorites.

-If fat loss is your primary goal you’ll want the majority of your meals to follow the Limitless All-Day Plate guidelines outlined above.
+If fat loss is your primary goal you’ll want the majority of your meals to follow the all-day plate guidelines outlined above.
 However, if you’re looking for a little boost in performance, are trying to add some more lean muscle, or are at a point where you feel comfortable with the progress you’ve made, you can begin adding in some healthy starchy carbohydrates or more fruit.

-This is where the Limitless Post-Workout Plate comes into play.
+This is where the all-day post-workout plate comes into play.
 This plate is a representation of what your meal may look like following an intense exercise session.

-I’d like you to take a few minutes now to plan a week (or at least the next 3 days) of eating Limitless All-Day Plates.
-Grab a pen, notepad and the Real Food Chart to create meals for yourself for every day of the week.
+I’d like you to take a few minutes now to plan 3 days, a week if possible, of eating all-day plates.
+Grab a pen, notepad, and this food list to create meals for yourself.
 Just create three meals for each day with maybe one snack option for when an emergency hits.

 Breakfast: Avocado-Bacon Omelets (serves 1-2)